koding/kdlearn/guides/php-cms/drupal/setup.md

 ```

-That's it for the Drupal on Koding guide!
+That's it!
+You're now running Drupal on Koding!
 Have fun!

 This has been a beginner guide from [Koding](https://koding.com/).
 As always, more Quick Tips and beginner friendly guides coming soon, so stay tuned!